-However, what if I could make eggnog bread all year?
-Over the last few months I’ve tried to recreate the taste of eggnog bread, but without the eggnog.
-I’ve finally got something close enough to share with you.
+It took a few months of experimentation to recreate the taste of eggnog bread, but without the eggnog.
+I’ve finally got something to share with you.

 2 eggs, beaten